ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 system schedules big messages over an interface with higher bandwidth, and small messages over an interface with lower latency.

-Specifying Socket Intents is not mandatory.
-An application can specify any combination of Socket Intents.
-All Socket Intents can be specified for connections and connection groups.
+Specifying Application Intents is not mandatory.
+An application can specify any combination of Application Intents.
+All Application Intents can be specified for connections and connection groups.
 Some Intents can also be specified for individual messages, similar to the properties in {{send-props}}.